Druzai/Bot_Mc_discord/README.md

 > Libraries for Python:

 * [discord](https://github.com/Rapptz/discord.py) - main lib to run bot
-* [vk_api](https://github.com/python273/vk_api) - lib for connecting & using VK to download and post photos from selected communities
 * [cryptography](https://github.com/pyca/cryptography) - lib for encrypting necessary data to config file
 * [mcipc](https://github.com/conqp/mcipc) - lib for easy using query and rcon to connect to minecraft server
 * [pyinstaller](https://github.com/pyinstaller/pyinstaller) - lib to build project to executable file, you can use